clownix/cloonix/xdoc/index.rst

 For the transfer of the gui to a web browser, other software used are:
 **nginx**, **noVNC**, **websockify-js**, **xorg**.

-For the self-extracting component of cloonix, (file extract_nemo.sh) makeself.sh is used and good old tmux also.
+For the self-extracting rootless install and run version component of cloonix named **cloonix_extractor.sh** in the download zone, **makeself.sh** is used for packaging and **tmux** creates a link for commands and shell from the host to the crun based container in which cloonix runs.

 Cloonix's first goal is an easy usage of the emulated network linking virtual machines and containers.
 The network links are based on an openvswitch